 Business domain Service level standard Standard reports Administrative complaints handling in accordance with AHPRA policy Half yearly report of complaints lodged, detailing the total number of complaints for the profession, trends and learning.
 Quality of support services Administration of annual structured survey of quality of service support provided.
-Action plan to address issues raised in survey.
+Report on survey results Action plan to address issues raised in survey.